nucleus-labs/Mule/README.md

 # Mule

-Mule is an in-progress rewrite of the [AgOpenGPS](https://github.com/farmerbriantee/AgOpenGPS) project that aims to maximize the project's accessibility, including the UI, upgrading hardware requirements from "Windows Laptop / Tablet" to
+Mule is the software component of an in-progress rewrite of the [AgOpenGPS](https://github.com/farmerbriantee/AgOpenGPS) project that aims to maximize the project's accessibility, including the UI, upgrading hardware requirements from "Windows Laptop / Tablet" to
 "Any mobile device running Windows / Linux / Android / iOS", etc.